0xChijioke/pooldive/README.md

-# Pooldive
+# Pooldive 🏊🏾

-## Problem Statement

-In the DeFi landscape, users often face challenges in understanding and engaging with pools across different protocols.
-Pooldive aims to address this problem by providing a centralized platform for efficient pool exploration and participation.
+Welcome to Pooldive, a user-friendly tool for exploring and engaging with liquidity pools in Ethereum.
+Pooldive simplifies the process of navigating and understanding pools from different protocols such as Uniswap and Balancer.

+## Features (🚧Work in progress)

+    User-Friendly Interface: An intuitive interface empowers users to explore DeFi pools effortlessly.

+    Pool Exploration: Dive into Uniswap v3 and Balancer v2 pools with ease.

+    Liquidity Provision: Seamlessly participate in liquidity provision as the process undergoes refinement and optimization for user convenience.

+    Arbitrage Opportunities: Identify potential arbitrage opportunities for strategic decision-making.

+    Composed Liquidity: Explore the power of composed liquidity as additional protocols integrate with Pooldive, expanding access to decentralized finance opportunities.

+## Tech Stack 🛠️

+Pooldive is built with the following technologies:

+    Scaffold-ETH 2
+    Apollo Client
+    The Graph

 ## Quickstart

-To get started with Scaffold-ETH 2, follow the steps below:
+To get started with PoolDive, follow the steps below:

 1. Clone this repo & install dependencies